BlockScience/Risk-Adjusted-Bonding-Curves/Paper/2_FiniteStateMachine.md

 2. A Propose Completion Event will move from the Execution Phase into the Settlement Consideration Pause Phase

 ### Initial State
 Once the threshold is met during the Initialization Phase, an output set of initial conditions determine the initial state of the Execution Phase.
-All values are at time $t=0$:
+All values are at time t = 0:
 1. Time to Complete Execution
 2. Reserve Funds raised
 3. Supply of Tokens Minted